 Interstitial Cystitis Treatment London

-In our Interstitial Cystitis treatment London clinic, we use functional medicine tests and natural medicine to diagnose and address the underlying issues.
+Interstitial Cystitis treatment London: We use functional medicine tests and natural medicine to diagnose and address the underlying issues.

 What is Interstitial Cystitis?

 Interstitial Cystitis is a very uncomfortable and stressful disorder, which is characterised by chronic urinary urgency (feeling the need to urinate immediately) and frequency (frequent urination) with or without abdominal pain.
 Symptoms may vary among individuals and may even vary in the same person.
 Many people have to live their life around their bladder because of the unpleasant symptoms.
 The word “cystitis” refers to inflammation of the bladder.
 In contrast to bacterial cystitis, which results from a bladder infection, no infection has been identified in people with Interstitial Cystitis.

 About 90 percent of patients with this condition are women and the average age of onset is 40, though people of any age can be affected.
 Women with this condition are more likely to have had frequent urinary tract infections and to have had previous gynaecological surgery than women without IC.